Jony Ive: Apple

-Ive became the senior vice president of industrial design in 1997 heading up the industrial design team responsible for most of the company's significant hardware products.
+Ive became the senior vice-president of industrial design in 1997 heading up the industrial design team responsible for most of the company's significant hardware products.
 Ive's first assignment in this capacity was the iMac, introduced in 1998 (he is credited with designing its translucent plastic case).
 The iMac helped pave the way for many other designs such as the iPod and eventually the iPhone and the iPad.
-Ive became the first human to make a public phone call with Jobs after he introduced the iPhone on 9 January 2007.
-(Note: This can be seen during one of the two annual Macworld keynote (2007 in that case).
-We can see Steve calling Ive at 51:47 minutes.
-The call was to showcase how the iPhone would reinvent the phone, Steve Jobs considering the Phone app a killer app.)
-It was reported that Ive's desire for keeping the products as thin as possible may have led to the mechanically fragile butterfly keyboard and removing the Magsafe power connector, HDMI port, and SD card reader from the MacBook.

 Ive was given his own design office at Apple during the early 2000s in which he oversaw the work of his appointed design team, and he was the only Apple designer with a private office.
 Only his core team—which consisted of around 15 people from the UK, the US, Japan, Australia, and New Zealand (who had worked together for around two decades)—and top Apple executives were allowed into the office, because it contained all of the concepts, including prototypes, that the design team was working on.
 Ive did not allow his children to enter the office.

 In 2011, it was reported that Ive was paid $30 million in base salary with a $25 million stock bonus for the year.
 His compensation ceased to be publicly disclosed by the firm thereafter, rendering him the only Apple executive to be afforded such a provision.
 A year later, it was estimated that his net worth was £80 million.